The Orange County Sheriff's Museum & Education Center

 That seemed to calm the riot, but not before 19 victims were hospitalized and 116 rioters were jailed.
 Subsequent mediation failed.
 After 22 days in jail, all but one rioter was released when the county calculated it would cost $200,000 to try each one separately.
 The ruling caused Orange County law enforcement to re-draw procedures for mass arrests during riot situations.

-Left photo: First OCSD staff photo in uniform, new label (circa 1938).
+Left photo: First OCSD staff photo in uniform, new label (c.
+1938).

 Right photo: First Aero Squadron.
-Left to right: unknown, Jim Norton, Leonard Zerlaut, Norman Heffner, Johnny Martin, Jack Horn, Richard Willsie, Richard Haster, Hal Balmer (circa 1940s).
+Left to right: unknown, Jim Norton, Leonard Zerlaut, Norman Heffner, Johnny Martin, Jack Horn, Richard Willsie, Richard Haster, Hal Balmer (c.
+1940s).

 Left photo: Orange County Sheriff's Aero Squadron Captain Johnny Martin (right) and Los Angeles County Sheriff's Aero Bureau Captain Sewell Griggers with LASD Aero Bureau aircraft (circa 1940s).